mesosphere-backup/open-docs/README.md

 Remember, BRANCHNAME is the name of your branch.

-Once you've done that then you [Create a pull request](https://github.com/mesosphere/mesosphere-docs/compare/prod...master) online to get it reviewed.
+Once you've done that, [create a pull request](https://github.com/mesosphere/open-docs/compare/prod...master) online to get it reviewed.
 To do the pull request do this:

 1. On the left pulldown pick the master branch.
 2. On the right, choose your branch, or use the list that shows up below and click on your branch.